-A "service animal" is a dog or miniature horse that is individually trained to perform work or tasks for a disabled person.
-The work or task must be directly related to the person's disability, such as guiding a person with impaired vision, or alerting a person with impaired hearing.
+A "service animal" is a dog, or miniature horse, that is individually trained to perform work and/or tasks for a disabled person.
+The work and/or task must be directly related to the person's disability, such as guiding a person with impaired vision, or alerting a person with impaired hearing.
 Caltech permits students to use service animals in connection with all Institute facilities, programs, and activities consistent with its obligations under federal and state law.

 A student wishing to live with a service animal in Institute housing must inform CASS in a timely manner, so that appropriate arrangements can be made, and so that the expectations for the appropriate care and behavior of the animal living on campus may be discussed.